AAUW’s Equity Network — An Inclusive Community with One Goal: Equity for All

 - Fill in this Branch Officers Form and email it to Ohio’s administrative coordinator Even if your officers are the same as last year, send your list.
 Include the office, first and last name, street, city, zip, phone, and email address.

 - The second part: submit your officers to AAUW by logging in to the Member Services Database (MSD).
 On the new website, near the top, click on Membership.
-Click on Membership Services Database.
+Click on the Membership Services Database.
 You will need to log in.
 The next part is easy: you can select members and officers from lists–no typing required.
 Later this year, the MSD will change, but until then, it’s the same one you know–just a different route to find it.

 Read the Spring 2020 AAUW Ohio Orbit today.